Therapy Services

 Medication can be effective and is sometimes needed in conjunction with therapy.

-• The financial agreement is another form you signed.
+The financial agreement is another form you signed.
 The basics of what it states is that you are responsible for payment at the time of service.
 I keep your credit card on file so if you forget it, it’s available.
 If you need to cancel a session for any reason, make sure you do so more than 48 hours before your session.
 This gives me a chance to contact the people who may have wanted a session this week but couldn’t get in.
-If you cancel within 48 hours or don’t show up for your appointment, you are financially responsible for the full fee of the session, which is $175.
-I’ll use the credit card I have on file for any no show or late cancellation fees and will charge it during the session you’re missing.
+If you don't cancel outside of the 48 hour window or don’t show up for your appointment, you are financially responsible for the full fee of the session, which is $185.
+I’ll use the credit card I have on file for any no-show or late cancellation fees and will charge it during the session you’re missing.
 An occasional exception may be made in the case of an emergency.
 It’s important that we meet consistently in order to make progress.

-• No, I do not accept any insurance.
+No, I do not accept any insurance.
 I am private pay only.
-Perspectives Center for Holistic Therapy (PCHT), where I practice, can provide you with a superbill – a receipt or invoice you submit to your insurance if you are seeking reimbursement.
+I can provide you with a superbill – a receipt or invoice you submit to your insurance if you are seeking reimbursement.
 Please note that submitting an insurance claim means I will need to give you a mental health diagnosis.
 If you’re choosing to submit claims to your insurance provider, you will need to double verify with them, that they can reimburse you for outpatient mental health services.
 You can check with your provider to find out their reimbursement rate for individual therapy sessions.
 (Billing Code: CPT 90834 or 90837).

-• For the majority of clients, I suggest that we begin meeting once a week.
+For the majority of clients, I suggest that we begin meeting once a week for the first 3 months.
 It is important to gain some momentum for your progress, as well as give us a chance to establish a therapeutic relationship and build rapport.
-Once we begin to meet some of your goals, we may decide it makes more sense to meet bi-weekly or less often, usually after 6 months time.
+Once we begin to meet some of your goals, we may decide it makes more sense to meet bi-weekly or less often, usually after 3-6 months time.
 Each person’s journey looks different and the amount of time people spend in therapy varies.